wendyverdonk93/docs/content/integrations/sdk/fastcheckout-android/manual.md

 Please refer to the Multisafepay API Documentation to perform different calls through which you can start transactions, update transactions, perform refunds and receive information about transactions: https://docs.multisafepay.com/api/#orders

+#### Advanced Setup
+The SDK has two environments on which it operates, LIVE, the default environment, and TEST.
+You might want to use the TEST environment to test your integration before releasing your App.
+No real transaction is performed in TEST environment.

+Check the example below to see how you can setup the environment you want to use.

-## Requirements
+### Requirements

 * Android Studio 3 and up
 * Android version 4.4 and up
 * Java or Kotlin

-## Installation
+### Installation

-First you have to access into your Back Office and get a valid API Key (Settings → Website Settings) Once you have your valid API Key, simply download the Android and/or iOS SDK version.
+First you have to access into your Back Office and get a valid API Key (_Settings_ → _Website Settings_).

+Once you have your valid API Key, you can get the SDK on our [GitHub repository](https://github.com/MultiSafepay/fastcheckout-android-sdk).

 Add the msp-android-sdk-release.aar as an embedded framework into your project.
 The next steps will guide you through the process: